 zone and then your second best option is the failure tolerance type

 node, which means a zone outage can still take down your control plane, but individual node outages won’t.

 shoot resource it’s merely only this what you need to add:

 apiVersion: core.gardener.cloud/v1beta1 kind: Shoot spec: controlPlane: highAvailability: failureTolerance: type: zone # valid values are `node` and `zone` (only available if your control plane resides in a region with 3+ zones)

-This setting will scale out all components as necessary, so that no single zone outage can take down the control plane for longer than just a few seconds for the fail-over to take place (e.g. lease expiration and new leader election or readiness probe failure and endpoint removal).
-Components run highly available in either active-active (servers) or active-passive (controllers) mode at all times, the persistence (ETCD), which is quorum-based, will tolerate the loss of one zone and still maintain quorum and therefore remain operational.
+This setting will scale out all control plane components for a Gardener cluster as necessary, so that no single zone outage can take down the control plane for longer than just a few seconds for the fail-over to take place (e.g. lease expiration and new leader election or readiness probe failure and endpoint removal).
+Components run highly available in either active-active (servers) or active-passive (controllers) mode at all times, the persistence (ETCD), which is consensus-based, will tolerate the loss of one zone and still maintain quorum and therefore remain operational.
 These are all patterns that we will revisit down below also for your own workload.

 apiVersion: core.gardener.cloud/v1beta1 kind: Shoot spec: provider: workers: - name: ... minimum: 6 maximum: 60 zones: - ...